WILD HORSES OF MISSOURI

 Now, people worldwide visit Shannon County in hopes of seeing these majestic wild horses.

-The Missouri Wild Horse League works with the National Park Service to capture some horses when the herd exceeds 50.
+The Missouri Wild Horse League works with the National Park Service to capture some of the horses when the herd exceeds 50.
 The captured horses are taken into care and evaluated before being adopted by loving families for permanent homes.

 It is important to remember that these horses are wild.
-When looking for them, be sure not to approach them or feed them.
+When looking for them, be sure not to approach them or attempt to feed them.
 It is essential to keep these animals wild and free and for you to be safe.
 The horses are big, strong, and unpredictable and for your safety, keep a safe distance of 100 yards or more between you and the horses.

 The Wild Horses of Missouri are generally organized into 4 herds and 5 bands to include: Shawnee Creek, Broadfoot, Round Spring, and Rocky Creek.
 You can click on each of the herd names and review the latest information about each herd.
 If you would like to get more information on where to find the Wild Horses of Missouri, review my detailed online guide for the latest information.

+O'Brien, Anna.
 "Place Names Of Five Central Southern Counties of Missouri."
 M.A. thesis., University of Missouri-Columbia, 1939.